 On this page:

-St George’s Hospital’s modern Emergency Department (also known as Accident & Emergency) provides a 24-hour emergency service, 365 days a year, and sees around 150,000 patients a year.
+St George’s Hospital’s Emergency Department (also known as Accident & Emergency) provides a 24-hour emergency service, 365 days a year, and sees around 150,000 patients a year.
 This service is led by an Emergency Medicine Consultant presence 24 hours a day, throughout the year.

 The department assesses and provides initial treatment and management to patients who are severely injured or who have developed a serious illness.
 St George’s Hospital Emergency Department not only provides a local emergency service but is also one of London’s four Major Trauma Centres.
+St George’s Hospital also provides specialist regional services for specialties including paediatric surgery, cardiology, stroke, neurosurgery, ENT (Ear, Nose and Throat) and plastic surgery.

 On arrival patients are assessed by an experienced emergency nurse.
 This assessment is called streaming and is designed to ensure patients can be assessed early, prioritised in terms of their medical needs and directed to the most appropriate service to continue their care.
+Such services may include advice to attend alternative services which may be more appropriate, including your own General Practitioner, your local Walk-in-Centre, your local Pharmacist, NHS 111 Helpline as well as specific walk-in-clinics.

 Information and advice about alternatives to A&E for non-emergency injuries and illnesses is available through NHS 111, via the ‘Services near you’ Section.